Debatesmith/Project-Celebi/README.md

 A Lv70–80 Gen 1 team makes vanilla early Johto meaningless, so Project Celebi adds a dedicated balance layer.

-### Frozen Project Celebi Difficulty Rating
+### Frozen Difficulty Rating

 When the player first enters the Johto campaign, Project Celebi permanently records a **Project Celebi Difficulty Rating** based on the median level of the three strongest Pokémon brought into Johto.

 The rating is frozen at that moment.
 The game does not continuously rubber-band against whichever Pokémon happen to be in your party later.
+This is a WIP

 ### Trainer scaling